Tel Lachish: Inscriptions in Proto-Canaanite

-Ivory lice comb (18th c.
-BCE)
+Ivory lice comb (18th century BCE)

 In 2016, an inscribed elephant ivory lice comb dating to about 1700 BCE was found at Lachish during the Garfinkel excavations.
 The find is purported to bear the oldest sentence found written in the early Canaanite script.
 In the editio princeps, the authors suggest to read 15 letters, constituent of a wish to eradicate lice.
 They offer the following translation: "May this tusk root out the lice of the hai[r and the] beard."

-Cypriot bowl fragment (15th c.
-BCE)
+Cypriot bowl fragment (15th century BCE)

 In 2018, an inked rim fragment of a Cypriot White Slip II milk bowl was discovered, dating to the mid fifteenth century BCE.
 The inscription consists of nine letters.
 The authors of the editio princeps offer to read two words on the inscription, ʿbd meaning "servant, slave" and npt meaning "honey, nectar."
 The inscription is, however, too fragmentary to suggest much else but represents one of the earliest examples of alphabetic writing from the Levant.